alandevkota/N-Body-Simulation-implementation-with-both-CPU-and-CUDA/README.md

 *   python evaluate.py 7

-The below example is running the evaluation with iterations=7.
+The example in the code is running the evaluation with iterations=7.

-The link to run directly from google colab is given below:
+# Link to directly run in google colab:

 https://colab.research.google.com/drive/1V8g7oCyp1UxGWFdku9eMn44U1LkSuZdf?usp=sharing